-Subpart C requires regulated employees to cooperate with post-accident toxicological testing.
-Employees who refuse to cooperate with testing must, at a minimum, be removed from regulated service for a nine-month period.
+Subpart C requires covered employees to cooperate with postaccident toxicological testing.
+Employees who refuse to cooperate with testing must, at a minimum, be removed from covered service for a 9-month period.
 As a matter of policy, however, Norfolk Southern and its subsidiary railroads intend to make every effort to collect samples when post-accident testing is required.
 Thus, if post-accident toxicological testing is required, the supervisor will instruct the employee to cooperate with that testing.
 Employees who fail to do so will be subject to dismissal for failing to comply with instructions.